Timothy W. Whitaker: Birth and family

 Scott is a poet and English/drama teacher at a local high school, and Eric is an assistant manager with Smart Financial Ent.
 They have five grandchildren.
 Thor Leo Whitaker, Ivan Aquila Whitaker, Brian Jayden Whitaker, Timothy James Whitaker; and Richard John Whitaker.

+Whitaker passed March 28, 2014 at his home in Keller, Virginia.

 Education

 Whitaker earned an Associate of Arts degree from Hinds Junior College, and a B.A. from Millsaps College in Jackson, Mississippi (summa cum laude, 1970).
 He earned a M.Div. degree from Candler School of Theology, Emory University (summa cum laude, 1973).
 He has been awarded numerous academic honors, including admission to Phi Alpha Theta (history honorary society) and Theta Phi (theology society).
 He also received the Award for Academic Excellence from Candler in 1973.

 Ordained ministry

 He received a license to preach in the Mississippi Annual Conference of the United Methodist Church in 1968.
 He was ordained a deacon in 1971 and elder in 1974.
 He served as pastor of the following U.M. churches: Carlisle-Rocky Springs (Student Pastor, 1967–70), Fayette Circuit (Student, July–August, 1970); Minister to Youth at Druid Hills U.M.C., Atlanta, Georgia (1971–72); Forsyth Circuit, North Georgia Conference (Student, 1972–73); Spring Ridge U.M.C., Mississippi (1973–75).
 During the Fall Semester, 1974, Timothy also served as a lecturer on "American Religious Thought" at Millsaps College.

 Whitaker transferred to the Virginia Conference in 1975, where he served these appointments: St. Peter's U.M.C.
 (1975–78); Franktown-Johnsons (1978–83); Farmville (1983–87), also serving as a lecturer on "History of Philosophy" at Eastern Shore Community College during 1983.
 He was the Pastor of the Mt.
 Pisgah U.M.C.(1987–93) and the Centenary U.M.C.
 (1993–97), both in the Richmond District.
 He was appointed superintendent of the Norfolk District of the Virginia Conference (1997–2001), from which he was elected to the Episcopacy.

 In the Virginia Conference, Whitaker served on many Conference agencies: president of the Board of Discipleship, vice president of the Board of Global Ministries, and chair of the Division of Elders of the Board of Ordained Ministry.
 He was also involved in a number of community service agencies, including hospice, sheltered workshops, a soup kitchen, and tutoring of inner city children.